AndreiMiculita/AndreiMiculita/README.md

   /anˈdrej mi.kuˈli.t͡sə/
 </p>
 <p align="center">
-  Software Engineer at MindAffect in the Netherlands.
+  Software Engineer at <a href=https://mindaffect.nl>MindAffect</a>.
 I hold an MSc in AI (with a strong focus on Research) from the University of Groningen and a BSc in Computer Engineering from the Polytechnic University of Timișoara.
 </p>
 <p align="center">